john-french/command-line-tutorial/README.md

-Command-line fu script
+Command-line Tutorial
 ======================

-A brief introduction to OSX command-line wizardry with extensive examples.
+A brief introduction to bash command-line wizardry with extensive examples.
 For purposes of this introduction **command line**, **shell**, **terminal** and **bash** are all the same thing.
 There are specific, technical meanings for each of these words, but right now you shouldn't care about that right now.

 Starting the terminal
 ---------------------

-Click the **Applications** folder in your dock, then **Utilities**, then **Terminal**.
-You'll be faced with something that looks a little like this:
+Find the Terminal application in your operating system (e.g. Terminator).

 ```
 $